keyurpatil06/event-calendar/README.md

 # Dynamic Event Calendar Application
-A dynamic event calendar application that allows users to manage, view, and export events
+A dynamic event calendar application that allows users to manage, view, and export events.

 ## Features